 "I aim to provide the best piano service possible.
 No matter what your piano’s condition, I give a fair assessment of its needs.
 I will work with you to design a suitable service plan for your piano."

 I work on pianos in private homes, schools, churches, & music/performance venues.
+I'm the current contract holder for teaching studios and practice room pianos at the University of Vermont.
 I also occupy my time with restoration projects for my customers.
-I'm now scheduling appointments 5 days/week.
+I'm now scheduling onsite appointments 4 to 5 days per week.
 I typically only schedule weekend appointments for concerts or special circumstances.

-The majority of my work comes through direct referral from other piano technicians, music teachers, and loyal customers, and this website.
-I also list in the yellow pages, and through the Enosburg Opera House, Vermont Youth Orchestra Association and the Vermont Music Teachers Association.
+The majority of my work comes through direct referral from person to person, other piano technicians, music teachers, and loyal customers, and this website.
+I also list in program ads such as the Enosburg Opera House, Vermont Youth Orchestra Association, Island Arts and the Vermont Music Teachers Association.

 In December 2001 I was awarded the degree of Bachelor of Music (Cum Laude) from The Crane School of Music at the State University of New York college at Potsdam.
 After apprenticing with the Crane School's piano technician, I continued my training by completing the Certificate in Piano Technology Program in April 2003 at The University of Western Ontario.
 I then had the honor of working with the senior piano technicians at the Tanglewood Summer Music Festival in 2003.
 Along with the other technicians I was responsible for the maintenance of 80 brand new Steinway and Boston pianos.
 I tuned for chamber music concerts, rehearsals, visiting artists and the Tanglewood Fellows (resident students).
 Working in this incredibly challenging environment helped to strengthen and refine my tuning/technical skills and knowledge of Piano Technology.
 Shortly after my move to Vermont I joined the Piano Technicians Guild (PTG).
 The Vermont PTG chapter has monthly chapter meetings which include a technical session that explores a piano topic in depth.
 These meetings are an invaluable way to improve on skills and keep up to date with the latest techniques and technology, not to mention, a great way to make connections with others in the field!
 I served for may years as the Vermont chapter's president.
 In February of 2004 I was invited to do work/study with the piano guru at another prestigious facility, The Banff Centre for the Arts, in Banff, Alberta.
 With similar responsibilties to those at Tanglewood I worked in a relaxed setting and chose areas where I wanted to improve.
 I currently work on pianos in private homes, schools, churches, and music/performance venues.
 I have a home workshop where I complete action restoration and maintenance projects for my customers.